Salo, Finland: Languages

+At least 30 different languages are spoken in Salo.
+The most common foreign languages are Russian (1.8%), Ukrainian (1.7%), Estonian (1.4%) and Kurdish (0.7%).

+Immigration

+As of 2024, there were 4,807 persons with a migrant background living in Salo, or 9% of the population.
+The number of residents who were born abroad was 4,456, or 9% of the population.
+The number of persons with foreign citizenship living in Salo was 3,350.
+Most foreign-born citizens came from the former Soviet Union, Estonia, Sweden and Iraq.

+The relative share of immigrants in Salo's population is slightly below the national average.
+However, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 70.4% of the population of Salo.
+Other religious groups accounted for 1.8% of the population.
+27.8% of the population had no religious affiliation.

 Industry

 Salo was well known in Finland and around the world for its large mobile phone factory operated by Nokia.
 Nokia first started producing mobile phones in Salo in 1981.
 A new plant, 15,000 square metres, opened in June 1995.
 By this time 1,200 people were employed there, and it exported products to 70 countries as of 1995.
 As of 2008, 5,000 people were employed at the plant.

 In 2012 amid heavy financial losses, Nokia laid off a third of Salo's 3,500 workforce and gradually shifted manufacturing to Asia.
 It had a negative impact on the town with unemployment rising.
 In 2010 Nokia accounted for 95% of the town's corporate tax income, amounting to €60 million, but this dropped to just €14 million by 2012.
 By the end of the year Salo no longer produced hardware and became a research and development centre.

 After the centre was in the hands of Microsoft Mobile, layoffs continued and eventually in June 2015 Microsoft announced the closure of the plant, putting the jobs of the 1,100 employees at risk.
 By this time Salo's unemployment rate was 15%, and the layoffs could push that further to 20%.
 Solidarity was expressed by some Finnish politicians after Salo's decline, which also came amid Finland's slow post-2008 crisis economy.